djmcnay/hxm-refuel/README.md

 ```

 ## Publishing to PyPi
-I'm no pro at deploying packages to PyPi, so have been following
+I'm no pro at deploying packages to PyPi, so these are my notes for deployment of a poetry package.
+For reference I followed
 [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-publish-python-packages-to-pypi-using-poetry-on-ubuntu-22-04)

 Key points: